OPENING HOURS AND ADMISSION FEES:

 On foot, after exploring Plaka or Monastiraki

-Once in Plaka or Monastiraki, you cannot miss Adrianou street, easily recognised by the dozens of souvenir shops and throngs of tourists.
+Once in Plaka or Monastiraki, you cannot miss Adrianou street, easily recognized by the dozens of souvenir shops and throngs of tourists.
 Look for Kydathinaion street, which branches off it.
 With your back to Akropolis, go down Kydathinaion street, until it intersects with Nikis street, about 4 minutes away.
 The Museum should be across the street, on your left.